Lintula Holy Trinity Convent: The sisterhood of the monastery

 The current sisters are all of Finnish origin.
 There are four degrees of competition in the monastery, which are novice, "cloak bearer" (Ryassophore), nun and schema nun.

 The last nun to come from the old Lintula was Mother Abbess Antonina, who died in 1998, who came there as a young novice.

 The most famous nun of Lintula monastery was nun Kristoduli, who has become famous for her spiritual books.
-He died in 2020.
+She died in 2020.

 In 2017 one of Lintula's nuns disappeared, and she has not been found.

 In Lintula monastery, for the first time in a long time, in 2018, nun Taisia, who was named Melania, was tonsured to the great schema.

 Livelihood

 With the end of the agriculture, the monastery had to look for new means of livelihood in addition to tourism to secure its maintenance.
 In 1967, the orthodox synod offered the establishment of a candle factory producing church candles to the whole church to Lintula, which accepted it.
 Ultimately it has come to the point that the making of candles no longer requires a large number of workers and manual labor, when machines handle a large part of the work.
 Candle making for the needs of the entire denomination today accounts for about half of the monastery's operating budget.

 Agriculture was completely decommissioned in 2003–2004.

 Tourism is a significant means of livelihood for Lintula monastery.